Manalapan Township Municipal Court

 - Can I make payment by credit card?

 Yes, if you have access to the internet.
 You can log onto "NJMCDIRECT.com" to make a payment electronically.
 You must have your ticket number and your license plate number available in order to utilize this system.
-Payments by credit or debit card can also be made over the telephone by calling 732-446-5593.
+Payments by credit or debit card for non-traffic matters can also be made over the telephone by calling 732-446-5593.
 Please be advised we do not accept American Express.
+No bail may be posted by credit card.